theishangoswami/exa-ai-sdk/README.md

 Exa web search tool for Vercel AI SDK.
 Add Exa web search tool to your AI applications in just a few lines of code.
 Giving your AI applications web search capabilites.

+The AI decides when to search, sends your question to Exa, and uses the web results to answer you.

 ## Installation

 ```bash